-▶ If CAPS lock is pressed on the hardware keyboard, it is also true for the virtual keyboard.
-In this case you cannot enter numbers via the automatic keyboard.

-▶ If you press key Num on the hardware keyboard in order to switch of the number pad, the number pad on the virtual keyboard is also turned off.
+- ▶ If CAPS lock is pressed on the hardware keyboard for the Shift key, this also applies to the virtual keyboard.
+In this case you cannot enter numbers via the automatic keyboard. - ▶ If you press key Num on the hardware keyboard in order to switch off the number pad, the number pad on the virtual keyboard is also turned off.